Kukulkan14/ECE287FINAL/BulletedReport.md

 ## Game States
 Within the game are 24 different game states plus a state for confirming user input.
 The confirm input state was made to prevent the user from flying through the game if they hold the button for too long.
 The game states are a mix of option screens, continue screens, and ending screens.
 The 24 screens are alphabetically as follows.
 ### ALIVE
+- Your iPad is alive.
+You fly through the exam thinking how easy it is.
+While you are right, more time would have been better.
+  - You passed!
+A-
-An ending screen.
+- An ending screen.
 The user will have to flip the reset switch if they want to play again.
 This ending is a win for the user as they pass the exam with an A-.
 ### ALT_NOW
+- You go to get a new exam.
+As you do, you see your printer.
+Do you print another copy?
+  - 1 Yes, I learned nothing!
+  - 2 No, not again
+  - 3 Yes, that was fun!
+  - 4 No, go digital
-An option screen.
+- An option screen.
 The user is presented with four options.
 If buttons 1 or 3 are pressed, "PRINT" will be displayed.
 If buttons 2 or 4 are pressed, "NO_PRINT" will be displayed.
 ### CRUMBLE
+- Despite what you think, you crumble under pressure.
+It could have been worse though.
+Maybe start sooner next time.
+  - You passed!
+D+
-An ending screen.
+- An ending screen.
 The user will have to flip the reset switch if they want to play again.
 This ending is a win for the user as they pass the exam with a D+.
 ### DEAD
+- Your iPad is dead.
+You wait for it to charge and then start.
+The extra time benefitted you.
+  - You passed!
+A
 - An ending screen.
 The user will have to flip the reset switch if they want to play again.
 This ending is a win for the user as they pass the exam with an A.
 ### EXAM
 - You are playing counterstrike 2 when you receive an Email from Dr. Jamieson.
 It is the 287 exam!